tolanbot/guess_again/README.md

 * Save stats between program runs
 * Add a reset stats option
 * Add automated tests
-* Refactor `play_game()` further into smaller helper functions
 * Add a round summary screen after each completed game
 * Add total score accumulation across rounds
 * Add win-rate tracking by difficulty
 * Add support for a custom minimum number instead of always starting at 1
-* Improve messaging and formatting for the stats screen
+* Improve stats screen formatting and alignment
 * Add a hint system or optional difficulty modifiers
+* Refine the score formula further if you want a different difficulty curve

 ## Author